- Due to being limited to politics and social factors, certain websites might become unavailable to specific regions or be taken down altogether.

 VPNs can easily access blocked sites

-To wrap it up, you can safely use VPNs to access block websites, but you should be aware that there are other ways to unblock geo-restricted content such as Smart DNS or proxy servers.
+To wrap it up, you can safely use VPNs to access blocked websites, but you should be aware that there are other ways to unblock geo-restricted content such as Smart DNS or proxy servers.

 A VPN, however, will do much more than just circumvent geoblocking, including safekeeping your online privacy, boosting the security of your connection, curbing packet loss, and even improving ping while you’re playing games or streaming media.

-Certainly so, your ISP can restrict you from accessing a website.
+Keep in mind that also your ISP can restrict you from accessing a website.
 But it’s no different than applying geo-restrictions.
 Not by much, anyway.
 Thus, using a VPN, Smart DNS, or proxy can easily circumvent ISP website restrictions.